Azure/Hadoop-Migrations/docs/hbase/migration-approach.md

 Questions to ask:

-* Is the HBase deployment read-heavy or write-heavy?
+- Is the HBase deployment read-heavy or write-heavy?

-*   What is the split between reads and writes?
+- What is the split between reads and writes?

-*    What is the P90 or P95 or P99 target IOPS on HBase.
+- What is the target IOPS expresses as percentile?

-*    How/what applications are used to load data into HBase?
+- How/what applications are used to load data into HBase?

-*    How/what applications are used to read data from HBase?
+- How/what applications are used to read data from HBase?

 When executing queries that request sorted data, HBase will return the result quickly because the data is sorted by RowKey.
 However, Cosmos DB doesn’t have such a concept.
 In order to optimize the performance, you can use composite index as needed.